 I’ve designed this extensive Cricut glossary to give you a quick overview of all the terms you might come across.
 I have lengthy tutorials for many of these tools, materials, and concepts, and I’ve linked to them through this Cricut glossary so you can learn more.

 I have also linked the terms themselves if they are products that you can buy, to make shopping easy!

 I’ve broken this very long Cricut dictionary into several sections.
 Click on each section to go directly to that section’s terminology!

 If you’re looking for a specific term, you can use Ctrl+F or Cmd+F on your browser to search for what you’re looking for.

 Am I missing anything?
 Let me know and I’ll add it!
-Need more help with your Cricut in general?
-Try my extensive Cricut course, Cricut Academy!
+Need help with your Cricut?
+Get started with my Cricut Basics eBook!

 Cricut Machines & Their Blades/Tools/Accessories